Monday, June 15, 2015

 Sonny "Sunshine" Payne broadcast over the radio KFFA 1360 A.M.

-Me at KFFA Radio Station being an interview
+I am at KFFA Radio Station for an interview.

-We walked outside where I took pictures of the Blues Trail Marker and the cemented handprints in the ground with names such as Jack Johnson, Rufus Thomas, Robert Lockwood, Jr., Pinetop Perkins, Sam Myers, Sunshine Sonny Payne, Lennie Shields, and others.
+We walked outside, where I took pictures of the Blues Trail Marker and the cemented handprints in the ground, which included names such as Jack Johnson, Rufus Thomas, Robert Lockwood, Jr., Pinetop Perkins, Sam Myers, Sunshine Sonny Payne, Lennie Shields, and others.

-We walked toward the Train Museum and to the Levee Walk where I took pictures then we went inside the Train Museum.
+We walked toward the Train Museum and the Levee Walk, where I took pictures, and then we went inside the Train Museum.

 Train Depot Museum

-In the Train Museum on the first floor was a history of Arkansas and a movie of the great flood of Helena, upstairs was artifacts about the Civil War in Helena.
+In the Train Museum, the first floor featured a history of Arkansas and a movie about the great flood of Helena.
+Upstairs, there were artifacts about the Civil War in Helena.

 We walked back to the Delta Cultural Center to listen to Sonny Payne.

-I bought myself some Blues eye sunglasses with guitars on either side of them and they lit up.
+I bought myself some Blues Eye sunglasses with guitars on either side, and they lit up.

-My granddaughter, Sierra, called said she was sick in the health room at school and she could not get her mother on the cell phone.
+My granddaughter, Sierra, called to say she was sick in the health room at school and couldn't reach her mother on the cell phone.

-She wanted to know where we were, I said we are in Arkansas and that we could not come to get her.
+She wanted to know where we were.
+I said we were in Arkansas and that we could not come to get her.

-KFFA radio broadcast last thirty minutes, playing Blues music since the early ’40s.
+KFFA radio broadcast for the last thirty minutes, playing Blues music since the early '40s.

 Mr. Payne has been with the show since the 1950s.